Julian Dobbs: CANA ministry

 In 2008, Dobbs was appointed archdeacon and canon missioner in the Convocation of Anglicans in North America, where he contributed to clergy development, worked to help North American Anglicans understand and the challenges posed by the rise of Islam in Africa, and develop a West African-American clergy and lay mission partnership.
 To continue this and other gospel work, he was elected a bishop for CANA and the Church of Nigeria in spring of 2011, and consecrated by Nicholas Okoh in Lagos on September 25, 2011.
 He was also elected and received as a member of the College of Bishop of ACNA at the same time during a bishops meeting in Long Beach, California.
 Dobbs has been active in opposing and publicizing the Boko Haram attacks on Christians in northern Nigeria and calling for international prayer and action.
 In August 2012, Okoh visited Washington, D.C., and through Dobbs' connections met with policymakers and officials to promote action against the Muslim militants in the north.
 He served on ACNA's task force on Christian-Muslim relations.

 On May 7, 2013, in Wayne, Pennsylvania, Dobbs became the first bishop of the newly formed Missionary Diocese of CANA East.
-CANA East stretches from Maine to Miami and from Tulsa, OK and The bronx, NY.
-The diocese (now the Anglican Diocese of the Living Word) has 42 congregations and over 115 clergy.
+CANA East stretches from Maine to Miami and from Tulsa, OK and The Bronx, NY.
+The diocese (now the Anglican Diocese of the Living Word) has 43 congregations and over 125 clergy.
 When it was created, the diocese was one of the three dioceses formed out of The Convocation of Anglicans in North America.
 It is also a diocese of the ACNA.

-Dobbs attended the GAFCON 2 meeting in Nairobi Kenya in 2013 and serves as a member of the International Board of Barnabas Fund, an organization that supports suffering Christians.
+Dobbs attended the GAFCON 2 meeting in Nairobi Kenya in 2013 and served at that time as a member of the International Board of Barnabas Fund, an organization that supports suffering Christians.